String topology for stacks: Homotopy type of a topological stack

 \subsection{Singular homology and cohomology}

 We will fix once and for all a coefficient ring and drop it from the notation consistently.
+We assume all topological stacks are regular Lindel\"of.

-Singular homology and cohomology for spaces lifts to pretopological stacks.
-The singular (co)homology of the pretopological stack $\XX$ can be defined to be the singular (co)homology of its classifying space.
+Singular homology and cohomology for spaces lifts to topological stacks.
+The singular (co)homology of the topological stack $\XX$ can be defined to be the singular (co)homology of its classifying space.
 Alternatively, let $\gm : \gm_1\toto \gm_0$ be a topological groupoid presentation of $\XX$.
 We denote $\Gamma_p=\Gamma_1\times_{\Gamma_0}\ldots\times_{\Gamma_0}\Gamma_1$ ($p$-fold) the space of composable sequences of $p$ arrows in the groupoid $\gm$.
 It yields a simplicial space $\gm \lcom$

 The {\em singular chain complex } of $\Gamma\lcom$ is the total complex associated to the double complex $C\lcom(\Gamma\lcom)$~\cite{Behrend}.
 Here $C_q(\Gamma_p)$ is the linear space generated by the continuous maps $\Delta_q\to\Gamma_p$.
 Its homology groups $H_q(\Gamma\lcom)=H_q\big(C\lcom(\Gamma\lcom)\big)$ are called the {\em homology groups } of $\Gamma$.
 The {\em singular cochain complex } of $\Gamma\lcom$ is the dual of $C\lcom(\Gamma\lcom)$.
 In other words the total complex associated to the bicomplex $C^p(\gm_q)$.
 These groups are Morita invariant (i.e. only depend on the quotient stack $[\Gamma_0/\Gamma_1]$).
 By definition they are the (co)homology groups of the stack $[\Gamma_0/\Gamma_1]$.
 They coincide with the cohomology of the classifying space of $\X$.